jagadalerohan/node-mysql-crud/README.md

 Sample project for node js with Express and MySql crud operation.
 Ignore the HTML and css part from it as this is just sample project for node js.

-More things are comming like docker and proper desining....
+More things are comming like docker and proper architecture and css designing....

 ## Getting Started